Feminization of poverty: East Asia

 China is a country with a long history of gender discrimination.
 In order to address gender inequality issues, Chinese leaders have created more access for women to obtain capabilities.
 As a result, Chinese women are granted greater access to health services, employment opportunities, and general recognition for their important contributions to the economy and society.
+Although China has grown tremendously in its economy over the past years, its economic growth has had minimal effect on decreasing the number of women below the poverty line.
+Economic growth did not reduce gender gaps in income or provide more formal employment opportunities for women.
+Instead, China's economic growth increased its use of informal employment, which has affected women disproportionately.